mduckham/FILTER/Map Dashboard/Map Demonstrator/README.md

 # How to run maplibre react.js

+### Run backend for indicator selection

+The backend which is a RAG-based system for selecting the most relevant indicators for user input query, needs to be first loaded successfully as follows:
+- cd to `src/components`
+- run `python react-scripts start` : this will run the the app_server.py as backend in the allocated port (e.g, http://127.0.0.1:5000)

+* If it is sucessfull, you will see Backend ready check box.

+### If the port is in use dow the following:
+- `lsof -i :YOUR_PORT_NUMBER`
+- `kill -9 PID`

+### Launch the webapp as frontend

 <em> Before following the below steps, make sure the maplibre react is running successfully on your machine, further instructions on how to install react and its dependencies (e.g., maplibre-gl), follow https://docs.maptiler.com/react/maplibre-gl-js/how-to-use-maplibre-gl-js/</em>

 - cd to the directory (/Map Demonstrator)